Laws for drink driving

-The new laws also apply to first time drug presence while driving offences that are detected on the roadside by NSW’s drug testing (MDT) program.
+The laws also apply to first time drug presence while driving offences that are detected on the roadside by NSW’s drug testing (MDT) program.
 The penalties are a fine and three month licence suspension.

 From December 2018 first time mid-range offenders will be required to have a interlock device fitted to their car for two years.
 Repeat offenders will face vehicle sanctions, such as licence plate confiscation and vehicle impoundment.